What Is Epididymitis?

 What does the epididymis do?

-The epididymis lays in coils around the back of a man’s testicle and can be nearly 20 feet long.
+The epididymis lies in coils around the back of a man’s testicle and can be nearly 20 feet long.

 It can take nearly 2 weeks for sperm to make it from one end of the epididymis to the other.
 In that time, the sperm cells mature to the point where they’re able to fertilize a woman’s egg cell.